A33 motorway, exit Saint-Nicolas-de-Port (number 4), towards Art-sur-Meurthe.

 The Mine de Sel Varangéville (Varangeville Salt Mine), also known as Saline Saint Nicolas, is a working salt mine.
 It is actually the last salt mine in France still in operation.
 The mine is a chance to see the last 40 salt miners of France at work.
 The salt is mined using explosives, huge blocks weighing several hundred kilos are detached, then conveyed using conveyor belts.
 They are crushed and screened, then stored in 4 storage chambers located 160 m below ground.

 The salt mine is an operating mine, so you will enter through the gate which is used by the mine workers.
 The parking lots are also the parking lots of the employees, so there is a rather complicated rule where to park.
 Please check the homepage for a map, parking for visitors is different for the morning and afternoon tour.
-The morning tour ends at lunchtime and there is an optional possibility to have lunch underground.
+The morning tour ends at lunchtime, and there is an optional possibility to have lunch underground.
 It is served on period crockery and lit by candlelight.
-Vegetarian or vegan diets possible.
-Tours are offered only for groups, as far as we understand it is not possible to visit individually.
+Vegetarian or vegan diets are possible.
+Tours are offered only for groups, as far as we understand, it is not possible to visit individually.
 Also, the tours are available only on working days, Monday to Thursday, to be exact.

 There is also a shop on the premises where various salts produced by the mine are sold.
 The mine belongs to a group which also operates the Salins du Midi, which produces sea salt from the mediterranean in the Carmarque.
 They sell mined salt from Varangéville, also sea salt from the Carmarque, and even wine which is grown on the sand surrounding the sea salt pools.
 The wine is quite unique, as it grows in a rather salty environment.
 The wine is sold as Cuvée St Louis.